-- i) Development of photonuclear data for $\gamma + {}^{235,238}U$ and ${}^{239}Pu$ - ii) Photofission delayed-neutron probabilities, energy spectra, and timedependences for the delayed neutrons iii) Development of nuclear data to support interrogation methods for conventional and nuclear explosives that exploit resonant photonuclear processes such as nuclear resonance fluorescence or absorption.
+- i) Development of photonuclear data for $\gamma + {}^{235,238}U$ and ${}^{239}Pu$ - Photofission delayed-neutron probabilities, energy spectra, and timedependences for the delayed neutrons With photon sources, the compound nucleus that fissions is different from neutron sources.
+Delayed neutron probabilities and energy spectra can vary widely from isotope to isotope. - iii) Development of nuclear data to support interrogation methods for conventional and nuclear explosives, using resonant photonuclear absorption on nitrogen and SNM.